lucaoneto/ACII_-AffectMove_2021/README.md

 # ACII_AffectMove_2021

-This is the code I used in the [AffectMove 2021 Challenge](http://www.casapaganini.it/entimement/workshops/2021/Workshop2021_Home.php).
+This is the code used in the [AffectMove 2021 Challenge](http://www.casapaganini.it/entimement/workshops/2021/Workshop2021_Home.php).
 Random Forest (RF) and XGBoost are used in the three tasks of the challenge.

-The scores I obtained on the test sets are:
+The scores obtained on the test sets are:

 Task | Algorithm | Accuracy | F1-0 | F1-1 | MCC
 ---- | --------- | -------- | ---- | ---- | ---